-- 9.3 At the conclusion of a Patient Safety Incident Investigation (PSII) the final report will be submitted to PSII & Learning Oversight Panel for discussion and agreement of the system improvement plan.
-The improvement plan will be agreed in collaboration with existing SHSC quality improvement frameworks including the Clinical Quality and Safety Group and the Quality Improvement Team.
-The Learning from Experience Group will also be informed to facilitate cascade of relevant information across the organisation through various mediums including the quarterly learning report and the lessons learned bulletin.
-All completed reports and approved improvement plans will be uploaded onto the Learning Hub, with the link to this cascaded weekly via the all staff communication digest. - 9.4 Improvement plans will be shared with the relevant Quality Improvement stakeholders, via the Clinical Quality and Safety Group, to oversee delivery of actions, monitoring and evaluation of improvement outcomes. - 9.5 The Clinical Quality and Safety Group will have oversight and undertake monitoring of all improvement plans created following a PSII.
+- 9.3 At the conclusion of a Patient Safety Incident Investigation (PSII) the final report will be shared with patients [and/or significant others where appropriate], and further shared directly with the team involved.
+The team involved will develop the system improvement plan in collaboration with the Investigator and/or Patient Safety Investigator. - 9.4 The final report will be submitted to the Patient Safety Overview Panel for discussion and agreement of the system improvement plan. - 9.5 Final approval and sign-off of the report and system improvement plan will be obtained via the Board of Directors. - 9.6 The improvement plan will be agreed in collaboration with existing SHSC quality improvement frameworks including the Clinical Quality and Safety Group and the Quality Improvement Team.
+The Patient Safety Specialist, or nominated person will facilitate cascade of relevant information across the organisation through various mediums including the quarterly Learning and Safety report and the lessons learned built in.
+All completed reports and approved improvement plans will be uploaded onto the Learning Hub, with the link to this cascaded weekly via the all-staff communication digest. - 9.4 Improvement plans will be shared with the relevant Quality Improvement stakeholders, via the Clinical Quality and Safety Group, to oversee delivery of actions, monitoring and evaluation of improvement outcomes. - 9.5 The Clinical Quality and Safety Group will have oversight and undertake monitoring of all improvement plans created following a PSII.
 The Clinical Quality and Safety Group reports to the Quality Assurance Committee.
-The group will promote a positive culture of continuous learning and improvement using Quality Improvement Methodology to facilitate Trust-wide learning and improvement. - 9.6 Monitoring through the use of audit should be undertaken when improvement plans are complete to ensure that changes are embedded and continue to deliver the desired outcomes.
+The group will promote a positive culture of continuous learning and improvement using quality improvement methodology to facilitate Trust-wide learning and improvement. - 9.6 Monitoring through the use of audit should be undertaken when improvement plans are complete to ensure that changes are embedded and continue to deliver the desired outcomes.
 When changes have led to measurable improvements then these will be shared and implemented with other SHSC services and, where relevant partner organisations.

-10 Monitoring outcomes of PSIIs and PSIRs
+10 Monitoring outcomes of PSIIs and PSILRs

-- A quarterly learning report will be created for the Quality Assurance Committee and Board in order 10.1 to provide assurance.
-Contents may vary, but will likely include aggregated data on: - Patient safety incident reporting - Findings from 48hr reports, SEAs, safeguarding enquiries, complaints and PSIIs - Findings from PSIRs reviews - Progress against the PSIRP - Progress on System Improvement Plans - Results of surveys and/or feedback from patients/families/carers on their experiences of the organisation's response to patient safety incidents - Results of surveys and/or feedback from staff on their experiences of the organisation's response to patient safety incidents.
+- 10.1 A quarterly Learning and Safety report will be created for the Quality Assurance Committee and Board to provide assurance.
+Contents may vary, but will likely include aggregated data on: - Patient safety incident reporting - Findings from 48hr reports, safeguarding enquiries, and complaints - Findings from PSILRs and PSIIs - Progress against the PSIRP - Progress on System Improvement Plans - Results of surveys and/or feedback from patients/families/carers on their experiences of the organisation's response to patient safety incidents - Results of surveys and/or feedback from staff on their experiences of the organisation's response to patient safety incidents.